RuhamLeal/code-tunes-app/README.md

 ### Installation

-* remembering that this project runs remotely in aws with a cloud database (MongoDB)
+* remembering that API runs remotely in aws with a cloud database (MongoDB)

 Inside the project repo you can see the project files in more detail.